- About the web interface controls

 - Review the information in our Setting Up Remote Log Streaming guide.

-Click the Cloud Files logo.
+Click the Rackspace Cloud Files Create endpoint button.
 The Create a Cloud Files endpoint page appears.

 - Fill out the Create a Cloud Files endpoint fields as follows: